 How To Wash Off Tough Stains

-You can keep your outfit clean, but sooner or later, you will get a tough stain.
-An apparent stain or ketchup on a BBQ, a bird dropping, or a stain you did not see first.
+You can keep your clean leather jacket, but sooner or later, you will get a tough stain.
+You have a stain that you did not initially see, either from ketchup or a bird dropping on a BBQ.
 The word “tough” refers to stains that are difficult to remove.

 How do you deal with them?